47 Fun Outdoor Activities for Kids

 27. The Kids’ Mosaic Stone Kit » is a fab way to make a decorative 20 cm stepping stone.
 Containing everything you need to craft your slab – perfect to make a keepsake of the summer.

 28. This is a the perfect craft to make with little ones.
-Create a simple Insect Mobile » made from painted cardboard tubes, pipe cleaners and googly eyes.
+Create a simple insect mobile made from painted cardboard tubes, pipe cleaners and googly eyes by following How to Make an Insect Mobile on the Hobbycraft blog ».
 Hang it from an embroidery hoop or some dowel and let the little creatures buzz happily about.

 29. From setting up hop scotch to creating sensational street art, colourful Pavement Chalk » is perfect for summer holiday activities!
 Once finished, simply wash away with water and start again.